About us

 We believe in . . .

-• empowering young people to help themselves
+• empowering young people in Africa to help themselves

 • the re-use and recycling of the world’s resources